abolarin812/AWS-IAM-Privilege-Escalation-Detection-with-Wazuh/README.md

 ### Design decision

-An earlier design attempted to detect the full three-step sequence (enumeration → inspection → rollback) using Wazuh's cross-event correlation directives (`if_matched_sid`, `same_field`).
-This approach was abandoned after extensive live testing: identical, correctly-formed events with matching identity fields and timestamps within the configured correlation window failed to trigger the correlated rule consistently, across multiple independent test runs, both via `wazuh-logtest` and against the live pipeline.
-Root cause was not conclusively isolated (rule load order, base-rule re-evaluation behavior, and live-vs-logtest field resolution were not individually ruled out), but the behavior was reproducible enough, and documented in principle by open Wazuh issues concerning `if_matched_sid` reliability, to treat as an unresolved constraint of the rule engine rather than a fixable configuration error within the available time.
+An earlier design attempted to detect the full three-step sequence (enumeration → inspection → rollback) using Wazuh's cross-event correlation directives `if_matched_sid`.
+This approach was abandoned after live testing revealed a structural mismatch between the mechanism and the use case.
+Wazuh's documentation specifies that `if_matched_sid` is designed to pair with frequency and timeframe, and that frequency has a hard minimum of two (2), meaning the correlated rule cannot fire until its match condition has been satisfied twice within the configured window.
+This directly conflicts with the threat model here (the privilege escalation technique only requires the attacker to execute the sequence once to fully succeed) so a rule built on Wazuh's documented correlation pattern would never fire against a real, single-occurrence attack.
+This was confirmed directly, a correctly sequenced, correctly timed live test with matching identity fields did not trigger the correlated rule, because the underlying pattern occurred once rather than twice.
+An earlier variant without frequency set at all was also tested and also failed to fire consistently, that variant's exact failure mode was not conclusively isolated, but given the confirmed frequency based limitation, cross event correlation via this mechanism was assessed as unsuitable for single occurrence attack detection and de-prioritized in favor of single event detection on the decisive action.

 The final design detects the decisive action directly, treating `SetDefaultPolicyVersion` as the escalation event itself, rather than attempting to correlate the full behavioral sequence leading to it.
 This trades some context (the rule alone does not prove enumeration preceded it) for reliability.